ros-controls/ros2_controllers/steering_controllers_library/doc/userdoc.rst

    :align: center
    :alt: A car-like robot with two steering wheels at the front

-* :math:`w_f` is the wheel track of the front axle, measured between the two kingpins
+* :math:`w_f` is the wheel track of the front axle, measured between the two kingpins.

 To avoid slipping of the front wheels, the steering angle of the front wheels cannot be equal.
 This is the so-called **Ackermann steering**.